 Medicare Advantage Plan summary - A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A, Part B and prescription drug benefits.
 A Medicare Advantage Plan can be an HMO, PPO, or a Private Fee-for-Service Plan.

 The subsidy will be provided by using your existing Medicare plan ID card and identification number.
 You will not need an additional membership card from the SPDAP.
-If you are taking a brand name drug for which there is a 52.5% discount, your 5% coinsurance will be applied after the discount.
-If you are taking a generic drug to which your plan has applied a reduction, your 5% coinsurance will be applied after that reduction.
+If you are taking a brand name drug for which there is a 52.5% discount, your 5% coinsurance will be applied before the discount.
+If you are taking a generic drug to which your plan has applied a reduction, your 5% coinsurance will be applied before that reduction.